OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### OWASP MASVS

-- MSTG-CODE-1: "The app is signed and provisioned with a valid certificate."
+- MSTG-CODE-1: "The app is signed and provisioned with a valid certificate, of which the private key is properly protected."
 - MSTG-CODE-2: "The app has been built in release mode, with settings appropriate for a release build (e.g. non-debuggable)."
 - MSTG-CODE-3: "Debugging symbols have been removed from native binaries."
-- MSTG-CODE-4: "Debugging code has been removed, and the app does not log verbose errors or debugging messages."
+- MSTG-CODE-4: "Debugging code and developer assistance code (e.g. test code, backdoors, hidden settings) have been removed.
+The app does not log verbose errors or debugging messages."
 - MSTG-CODE-5: "All third party components used by the mobile app, such as libraries and frameworks, are identified, and checked for known vulnerabilities."
 - MSTG-CODE-6: "The app catches and handles possible exceptions."
 - MSTG-CODE-8: "In unmanaged code, memory is allocated, freed and used securely."